Holiday to Poland - Let's plan seven days and see the best places

-The city became infamous-famous during and after the WWII because the Nazi German's used it for 2 of the most famous concentrations and exterminations camps in the human history.
+The city became infamous-famous during and after WWII because Nazi German's used it for 2 of the most famous concentrations and exterminations camps in human history.

-Auschwitz I and Aischwitz II, Birkenaou.
+Auschwitz I and Auschwitz II, Birkenau.
 There was also Auschwitz III, Monowitz and many other sub-camps in the close area.

-It is well know that in those camps more than 1,300,000 people lost their lifes and suffered.
+It is well known that in those camps more than 1,300,000 people lost their lives and suffered.

-Other survived a few days, but a few thousands survived the holocaust and liberated by the red army.
+Other survived a few days, but a few thousand survived the holocaust and liberated by the red army.
 The liberation of Auschwitz was in January of 1945.

-People has two choices, either walk in a death march in the hard winter or stay in the camp until the Soviet army arrive.
+People have two choices, either walk in a death march in the hard winter or stay in the camp until the Soviet army arrived.
 Many people died during the "March of death".

-It is said that in contradition with other camps, the liberated people from Auschwitz was set free.
-They had to find alone their way to home and it worth to mention that their way to home was not paved with rose petals.
+It is said that in contradiction with other camps, the liberated people from Auschwitz was set free.
+They had to find alone their way home and it worth to mention that their way home was not paved with rose petals.

 There are much more to discover in Auschwitz.
-It is always reccommended to get a guide.
+It is always recommended to get a guide.
 Let's see below all the options someone has in order to visit Auschwitz.

 How to Visit Auschwitz from Krakow